0%

 Bow windows

-The bow window depends on the curved architecture and uses more glass panels than a bay window does (to account for the curvature).
+The bow window relies on curved architecture and uses more glass panels than a bay window (to accommodate the curvature).
 The window pictured is from the Hôtel Otlet in Brussels, Belgium.

-Best for: If your goal is to have an impressive view of the yard or neighborhood outside the home, bow windows are a good option.
-They tend to be a bit more expensive than bay windows but typically allow more natural light into the home.
+Best for: If your goal is to have an impressive view of the yard or neighbourhood outside the home, bow windows are a good option.
+They tend to be a bit more expensive than bay windows, but typically allow more natural light into the home.

 Jalousie windows